 The easiest way to store these tomatoes for cooking is something Billy taught me: Freeze them.
 Throw the tomatoes whole into a bag or container, and stick them in the freezer.
 When you’re ready to cook with one, pull it out, set it in a bowl of hot water for a few minutes, pull the peel off, and throw it into your pot.

 Roasted tomato sauce develops a sweet, rich flavor.
 An added benefit is that the liquid which seeps out of the tomatoes can be poured off to and used as a wonderful soup base.
-I canned all of my sauce, except for one jar, which I cooked with ground lamb, saffron, onion, garlic, and vegetables.

 Here are the general directions for the sauce and the stock: